 This free service is now offered to companies in over 75 countries.
-More than 2500 companies participated in the Issuer Data Report program in 2022.
-The number of submissions in 2022 reflects a 25% year-over-year increase in Issuer Data Report submissions compared to 2021.
+More than 2700 companies participated in the Issuer Data Report program in 2023.
+The number of submissions in 2023 reflected a 6.3% year-over-year increase in Issuer Data Report submissions compared to 2022, which itself was a 25% increase over 2021.